ethereum/consensus-specs/specs/_features/eip7251/beacon-chain.md

     deposits_to_postpone = []

     for deposit in state.pending_balance_deposits:
+        # Validator is exiting, postpone the deposit until after withdrawable epoch
+        if validator.exit_epoch < FAR_FUTURE_EPOCH:
+            if get_current_epoch(state) <= validator.withdrawable_epoch:
+                deposits_to_postpone.append(deposit)
-        # Validator is exited, balance never becomes active, no need to consume churn
+            # Deposited balance will never become active.
+Increase balance but do not consume churn
-        if validator.exit_epoch <= get_current_epoch(state):
+            else:
                 increase_balance(state, deposit.index, deposit.amount)
-        # Validator is active but exiting, postpone the deposit
+        # Validator is not exiting, attempt to process deposit
-        elif validator.exit_epoch < FAR_FUTURE_EPOCH:
-            deposits_to_postpone.append(deposit)
+        else:
-        # Validator is active and not exiting, but deposit does not fit in the churn
+            # Deposit does not fit in the churn, no more deposit processing in this epoch.
-        elif processed_amount + deposit.amount > available_for_processing:
+            if processed_amount + deposit.amount > available_for_processing:
                 break
-        # Validator is active and not exiting and deposit fits in the churn.
-Process deposit
+            # Deposit fits in the churn, process it.
+Increase balance and consume churn.
             else:
                 increase_balance(state, deposit.index, deposit.amount)
                 processed_amount += deposit.amount
+        # Regardless of how the deposit was handled, we move on in the queue.
         next_deposit_index += 1

     state.pending_balance_deposits = state.pending_balance_deposits[next_deposit_index:]